modswift/http/README.md

 ## Description

-This is an Apache implementation of the HTTP Sketch v2 using mod_swift.
-It consists of a library package (top-level Package.swift: SwiftServerHttp) implementing the API and of a sample module using the API.
+This is an Apache implementation of the HTTP API 0.1.0 using mod_swift.
+It consists of a library package (top-level Package.swift: HTTP) implementing the API and of a sample module using the API.

 Note: to run anything, you must install mod_swift.